Home and Community Based Services

 The PAS Program does not pay for tasks such as yard work, household repair or modifications, major cleaning, shopping for non-essential items, escort to non-medical services, pet care, or general transportation.
 Some of these tasks are allowed through the waiver program depending upon an individuals needs and required level of care.

-To apply for Medicaid or find out if you are eligible, contact your local Office of Public Assistance or call the Montana Citizens Advocate at 1-800-332-2272 to be connected to your local OPA.
+To apply for Medicaid or find out if you are eligible, contact your local Office of Public Assistance or call the Montana Citizens Advocate at 1-800-332-2272 during normal business hours to be connected to your local OPA.